A history geek day-trip to Dunfermline

-A mere 24 hours after returning home from a wonderful adventure in NYC, we were back on the road exploring Scotland with the hairy-faced, Wee White Dug – hooray.
+A mere 24 hours after returning home from a wonderful adventure in NYC, we were back on the road exploring Dunfermline with the hairy-faced, Wee White Dug – hooray.

 This time our travels took us to the fascinating, historic town of Dunfermline in the Kingdom of Fife.
 Dunfermline has been on my must revisit list for a very long time.
 It’s a short hop from Edinburgh, yet I haven’t visited since I was a fresh-faced history student in the 1990s.
 The medieval ruins and rich history are what originally drew me to the town, and they’re what lured me back some 20 odd years later!